kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Framework choice remains contextual.

-## Learning Modern Java Is the Better Long-Term Investment
+## Learning Modern Java Is the Better Long-Term Investment { #learning-modern-java }

 The strongest argument is not even about Kora.